shuoyuan/ChainsFL-implementation/README.md

 The DAG could be deployed on a personal computer or the cloud server.

-Copy all the files of this repository to the PC or cloud server, and then run follower commands in the root path of this repository.
+Copy all the files of this repository to the PC or cloud server, and then run following commands in the root path of this repository.

 ```
 cd dagMainChain